Coastal roads lined in palm trees with turquoise ocean views...

 A unique ride to help another community.

-Soak up the picturesque landscape and be cheered along the way during a fully supported ride with two rest stops.
+Soak up the picturesque landscape and be cheered along the way during a fully supported ride with police escort with two rest stops long the way.

 Join in the fun!